cfeenstra67/sqlauthz/README.md

 - `users` - Define a specific list of users whose permissions should be revoked before granting permissions.
 This is a balance between the `referenced` and `all` strategies if you have a specific set of users who you'd like to manage the permissions for using `sqlauthz`.

 _NOTE_: Superuser's permissions cannot be limited using `sqlauthz`, because they cannot be limited by PostgreSQL permissions in general.
 They are ignored by `sqlauthz` entirely, and will never have permissions granted to or revoked from them.

+_NOTE_: To avoid unintended behavior, `sqlauthz` is relatively strict about referencing actors.
+Specifically:
+- Referencing a user or group explicitly in rules that does not exist will cause an error.
+- Including a user that doesn't exist in a `user` user revoke strategy will cause an error.
+- Attempting to grant permissions to a user outside the scope of the user revoke strategy will cause an error.

 ## Using `sqlauthz` as a library